-Figure 3.19: Bricks as high friction constraints on a real spline.
+Figure 3.20.
+Bricks as high friction constraints on a real spline.

 A number of researchers have been tempted by the possibility of using tension to make elastica-based splines better than the pure MEC.
 However, there is no clear way to accomplish this.
-Real splines use spline weight and wood thickness to set the free parameters, but on a computer these parameters would either need to be set explicitly by the user, or in some other way - at worst, a computer representation of physical quantity such as "one pound weight" or "quarter inch thick white pine" are "voodoo constants," which are well known for limiting the scope of usefulness of a sytem.
+Real splines use spline weight and wood thickness to set the free parameters, but on a computer these parameters would either need to be set explicitly by the user, or in some other way - at worst, a computer representation of physical quantity such as "one pound weight" or "quarter inch thick white pine" are "voodoo constants," which are well known for limiting the scope of usefulness of a system.
 All these problems are solved, though, when the elastica is left behind, and the Euler spiral is used in its stead.
-As will be explored in the chapters dealing with the history of these curves, their fates are closely intertwined.
-In fact, the clear mathematical description of both curves can be traced to the same 1744 treatise by Leonhard Euler.
+As described in Chapters 5 and 6, dedicated to the history of these curves, their fates are closely intertwined.
+In fact, the complete mathematical characterization of both curves can be traced to the same 1744 treatise by Leonhard Euler.
 But the details will wait for Chapter 5.
-The next chapter explores the properties of $G^2$ interpolating splines in general, and quantifies exactly why the Euler spiral is optimal for this use.
+The next chapter explores the properties of $G^2$ continuous interpolating splines in general, and quantifies exactly why the Euler spiral is optimal as a curve primitive for interpolation.